alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

     - `redirect_path`: (optional, default: `/`)
     - `state_id`: (optional)

-- `POST /api/oauth/callback`: returns a session ID, if the user has successfully authenticated.
+- `POST /api/oauth/callback`: returns a session value, if the user has successfully authenticated.
 Accepts the parameters from the OAuth response, which will depend on the flow we use.
 For example, if we use the `code` flow, the parameters will be `code` and `state`.

-  The session ID is generated randomly.
-If a user signs in multiple times they will receive different session IDs.

 - `POST /api/oauth/state`: sets some attribute values that will be persisted if the user creates a new account, regardless of whether the user